Curl Curl: Population

-Family households at 78.2% were the main type of household, with single person households at 16.8%.
-Median monthly mortgage payments were $3,100, much higher than the national median of $1,755.
+Family households at 82.6% were the main type of household, with single person households at 14.2%.
+Median monthly mortgage payments were $3,775, much higher than the national median of $1,863.

 Environment

 Curl Curl went from being a pristine environment to a tip during the 20th Century. banked by sandstone hills to the South, the ocean to the East and Greendale Creek / Curl Curl Lagoon to the North.
 In 1980 the local community formed Curl Curl Lagoon Friends to bring the lagoon and its catchment back to good health.

 Sport and recreation

 Parks and playing fields are located on either side of Curl Curl Lagoon and Greendale Creek.
 These areas were originally low-lying swampy land that was reclaimed by dumping rubbish on both sides of the lagoon throughout the 1950s and 1960s.

 Curl Curl Youth Club has organised soccer and netball since 1958.

 Curl Curl Amateur Swimming Club runs regular Saturday afternoon swim events during the spring and summer months at the South Curl Curl rock pool.
-The club commenced in 1966 and has been running swimming events every year for swimmers of all ages and abilities ranging from learners to competitive athletes.
+In the winter months, the South Curl Curl rock pool is home to the Harbord Frigid Frogs.
+The club hosts swims every Sunday morning at 10.00 am.